 Forms of Cardiovascular Disease

 The American Heart Association describes the three major forms of CVD as coronary heart disease, hypertension, and stroke.
-These three diseases account for 70.7 percent of the deaths due to CVD.1 Additionally, many other disease can affect the heart and blood vessels, such as congenital heart disease, rheumatic heart disease, peripheral artery disease, congestive heart failure, and arrhythmias.
+These three diseases account for 70.7 percent of the deaths due to CVD.1 Additionally, many other diseases can affect the heart and blood vessels, such as congenital heart disease, rheumatic heart disease, peripheral artery disease, congestive heart failure, and arrhythmias.

 A person may have just one of these three diseases or a combination of forms at the same time.
 Each form exists in varying degrees of severity.
 All forms are capable of causing secondary damage to other body organs and systems.